 It must be based on a protected characteristic

 The harassment or hostile conduct must be because of a protected characteristic: race, color, religion, sex, national origin, age, disability, or another category protected by law.
 A supervisor who is equally terrible to everyone, regardless of who they are, is not creating an illegal hostile work environment, even if the workplace is objectively miserable.
+This is distinct from Ohio's at-will employment rules, which concern termination rather than the nature of the work environment.

 It must be severe or pervasive